Last Updated on January 4, 2026 by Maged kamel

 We can use the general expression for Ix’ to check the value of Imax, provided that when the angle 2θ = (2φp1), which is (56.978 degrees), Ix’ value will be equal to Imax.
 We plug in with Ix value= 80.80 inch4,Iy value=38.80 inch4, and Ixy=-32.31 inch4.

 The value of Ix’=98.334 inch4 is the same as Imax estimated by the use of Mohr’s circle.
-The details of estimation of Ix’ when 2θ = (2φp1).
+The details of the estimation of Ix’ when 2θ = (2φp1).

 We can use the general expression for Iy’ to check the value of Imin, We can use the general expression for Ix’ to check the value of Imax, provided that when the angle 2θ = (2φp1), which is (56.978 degrees), Ix’ value will be equal to Imax.
 We plug in with Ix value= 80.80 inch4,Iy value=38.80 inch4, and Ixy=-32.31 inch4.

-The details of estimation of Iy’ when 2θ = (2φp1).
+The details of the estimation of Iy’ when 2θ = (2φp1).

 The value of Iy’=21.266 inch4 is the same as Imin estimated by the use of Mohr’s circle.

-the oriented two axes fulfill the condition of Mohr’s circle of inertia-case 3.
-Ix is bigger than Iy and Ixy is negative.
+The oriented two axes fulfill the condition of Mohr’s circle of inertia, case 3.
+Ix is bigger than Iy, and Ixy is negative.
 Please refer to point E in the next slide image and check the normal view angles.

-In the next post, we will solve a problem that covers Mohr’s circle of inertia-fourth case.
+In the next post, we will solve a problem that covers Mohr’s circle of inertia, fourth case.

 There is another new solved problem in post no. 14 is a solved problem-inertia value for a given direction.